nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

     5. WARNING_HI: high-severity warning events, although the system can still function
     6. FATAL: fatal events indicating that the system **must** reboot
     7. COMMAND: events tracing the execution of commands
-4. arguments: like command arguments these are primitive and complex types that represent the variable data associated with the event.
+4. arguments: like command arguments, these are primitive and complex types that represent the variable data associated with the event.
 These are injected into the format string for a full text representation of the event.
 5. format string: a C-style format string used to reconstruct a text version of the event.